nicola/poem-flowers/README.md

 + }
 ```

 ## The Visualization

-1. Colors are randomly generated, the function `beautiful_color()` makes sure that he lover handcrafts the most beautiful flowers.
+1. Colors are randomly generated.
+The function `beautiful_color()` makes sure that he lover handcrafts the most beautiful flowers.
 2. When flowers are touched they get colourful.
 When a single one is touched, it changes shape.

 Simple colorful flower